Asmeretghm/week5git/README.md

 type git init in the terminal (this could be git bash or powershell whichever is applicable).

 git init is a command that allows to set up a new git repository.

+Git clone = allows to reproduce or copy the whole repository folder from github (remote) to local repository.